SplashAni/RandomMeteor/README.md

-# Meteor Addon Template
+# Random Metoor Addon

-A template to allow easy usage of the Meteor Addon API.
+An addon that adds random but good modules to meteor client..

-### How to use:
+### Modules
-- Clone this project
-- Use this template to create new modules/commands
-- Run the mod with Meteor.
+- Pearl phase
+- Hole snap